 The heart only desires companionship, coffee is only the excuse.”

-Coffeehouses are designed so that people can have a talk with each other, to play, to dream…
+“The janissary coffeehouses often had Greek dancers for entertainment and also attractive young boys serving the customers.”Ottoman coffeehouses are designed so that people can have a talk with each other, to play and to dream…

 ~ ○ ~

 Works Cited & Multimedia Sources

 The history of coffee is an extraordinary study.
 If you would like to learn more about it, we heartily recommend the book, All About Coffee, by William Ukers.
 Written in 1928, it is as good a book on coffee as has been written and will delight you with detail.
 Also the new book Short History of Coffee, by Kerr Gordon is delightful.